 British Menopause Society

-The British Menopause Society (BMS) consider Body Identical HRT to be safer than bio-identical HRT.
+The British Menopause Society (BMS) consider regulated Bio-identical HRT to be safer than compounded Bio-identical HRT.

 The differences in administration of the two HRT treatments are show below.